 - 2.1 The NW-IFCA is presently working on changes to two byelaws which are relevant to the activities of the mussel industry in the Menai Strait.
-These are a new Byelaw 11, which will regulate fishing with dredges; and a revision to the existing Byelaw 3 which establishes a permit scheme for cockles and mussels. - 2.2 Byelaw 11 (Restrictions on use of a dredge): during the past 6 months, the IFCA has concentrated on developing Byelaw 11.
+These are a new Byelaw 11, which will regulate fishing with dredges; and revisions to the existing Byelaw 3 which establishes a permit scheme for cockles and mussels. - 2.2 Byelaw 11 (Restrictions on use of a dredge): during the past 6 months, the IFCA has concentrated on developing Byelaw 11.
 This byelaw was discussed at the February TSB meeting, following which a revised draft was circulated to TSB members in order that a new Byelaw could be "made" at the March IFCA meeting.
 This Byelaw has now been issued for public consultation.
 No objections were received, so it has been sent to the Secretary of State for Fisheries for confirmation.
-The new byelaw is expected to come into force in August 2017. - 2.3 Byelaw 3 (Permit to fish for Cockles & Mussels).
-This byelaw sets the minimum size for cockles and mussels within the NW-IFCA District; requires people gathering cockles and mussels by hand to obtain a permit; allows the IFCA to impose spatial and temporal closures; and provides the IFCA with various other powers and duties associated with the management of these fisheries. - 2.4 The current Byelaw 3 was made by the IFCA in 2012 and is currently due for review.
+Defra have raised concerns about the wording of the proposed new byelaw and have not yet confirmed it.
+The temporary "emergency" byelaw that was made by the IFCA in 2016 had previously been extended for a period of 6 months, which expired in August 2017. - 2.3 Byelaw 3 (Permit to fish for Cockles & Mussels).
+This byelaw sets the minimum size for cockles and mussels within the NW-IFCA District; requires people gathering cockles and mussels by hand to obtain a permit; allows the IFCA to impose spatial and temporal closures; and provides the IFCA with various other powers and duties associated with the management of these fisheries.

+- 2.4 The current Byelaw 3 was made by the IFCA in 2012 and is currently due for review.
 During June 2017 the NW-IFCA carried out a consultation with stakeholders to inform this review.
 The deadline for this consultation was the 2nd July 2017.
 The Chair and industry representatives on MSFOMA worked with the Secretariat to submit a response to this consultation (attached at Annex A of this report).
 The NW-IFCA has acknowledged receipt of this response.
-The key points made in the MSFOMA response were:-

-- a) To be consistent with the new Byelaw 9 (dredging) byelaw, Byelaw 3 should be based on the principle of full cost recovery. - b) The regulation of buyers & sellers of shellfish should be addressed through a separate byelaw, to avoid over-complicating Byelaw 3. - c) MSFOMA feel there is no need for a closed season in the mussel fishery. - d) MSFOMA consider that it is appropriate to review the mussel minimum size because there seems to be no clear fisheries conservation rationale for having a mussel minimum size. - 2.5 Although this consultation has now closed, there will be further opportunities to comment on any new byelaw as it passes through the NW-IFCA byelaw making process.
+The key points made in the MSFOMA response were: - a) To be consistent with the new Byelaw 9 (dredging) byelaw, Byelaw 3 should be based on the principle of full cost recovery. - b) The regulation of buyers & sellers of shellfish should be addressed through a separate byelaw, to avoid over-complicating Byelaw 3. - c) MSFOMA feel there is no need for a closed season in the mussel fishery. - d) MSFOMA consider that it is appropriate to review the mussel minimum size because there seems to be no clear fisheries conservation rationale for having a mussel minimum size. - 2.5 The points raised by MSFOMA were considered by the NW-IFCA TSB meeting in August 2017.
+Having considered these comments (as well as comments from other respondents on other issues), the Authority resolved to continue work on developing this new byelaw. - 2.6 Although this consultation has now closed, there will be further opportunities to comment on any new byelaw as it passes through the NW-IFCA byelaw making process.